IsaacDM-Hub/Networking-Shared/netcat and tunneling.md

 > Timing
   > # Modifying transmissino of legitimate traffic
   > # Watch TTL Changes
+> common protocols using covert tunnels
+  > # ICMP, DNS AND HTTP

 Detecting covert channels with icmp
 > # ICMP works with one request and one reply answer